jhudsl/tidyversecourse/manuscript/prediction.md

 Note that you could also use the `ranger` or `spark` packages instead of `randomForest`.
 If you were to use the `ranger` package to implement the random forest analysis you would need to specify an `importance` argument to be able to evaluate predictor importance.
 The options are `impurity` or `permutation`.

 These other packages have different advantages and disadvantages- for example `ranger` and `spark` are not as limiting for the number of categories for categorical variables.
-For more information see their documentation: [here](https://cran.r-project.org/web/packages/ranger/ranger.pdf) for ranger, [here](http://spark.apache.org/docs/latest/mllib-ensembles.html#random-forests) for `spark`, and [here](https://cran.r-project.org/web/packages/randomForest/randomForest.pdf) for `randomForest`.
+For more information see their documentation: [here](https://cran.r-project.org/web/packages/ranger/ranger.pdf) for `ranger`, [here](http://spark.apache.org/docs/latest/mllib-ensembles.html#random-forests) for `spark`, and [here](https://cran.r-project.org/web/packages/randomForest/randomForest.pdf) for `randomForest`.

 See [here](https://parsnip.tidymodels.org/reference/rand_forest.html) for more documentation about implementing these engine options with tidymodels.
 Note that there are also [other](https://www.linkedin.com/pulse/different-random-forest-packages-r-madhur-modi/) R packages for implementing random forest algorithms, but these three packages (`ranger`, `spark`, and `randomForest`) are currently compatible with `tidymodels`.